freesewing/freesewing/markdown/dev/tutorials/getting-started-vercel/en.md

 Names can consist of alphanumeric lowercase and hyphen characters.
 2. Change the Root Directory to the desired setting, as described above.
-3. In the Build & Development Settings, override the Build Command with `yarn run build`.
+3. In the Build & Development Settings, add `yarn run build` as the Build Command override.
-(All the other settings will work fine with default values.)
+(All the other settings will work fine with the default values.)
 4. Press the white "Deploy" button.

 Vercel will then create the project and start building the project's first